What Happens When a Church’s First Email Gets It Wrong

 This is what happens when churches focus on building relationships instead of making asks.

-A 5 Email Plan to Welcome Church Guests
+A 5+ Email Plan to Welcome Church Guests

-Week 7–8+: The Gentle Invitation Eight weeks or more after their visit, it’s time for a small next step.
-Something like, “Want to join us for coffee?
-Come for Pizza with Pastor.”
+Email 7–8+: The Gentle Invitation.
+2-3 weeks after their visit, it’s time for a small next step.
+Something like, “Come for Pizza with the Pastor.”
 Or, “We’d love to hear how we can pray for you.”
 The goal is to make it easy for them to say yes without feeling overwhelmed.

 Most people who return do so within the first month, so your emails should front-load warmth and reduce pressure.
-The key with this pacing is not to rush them into commitment before they’re ready.

 How to Write Church Emails That Don’t Feel Like Spam